 You need to keep track of how much sodium you eat and drink every day.
-You can use the log below to track what you eat.
+You can use the log on the following page to track what you eat.
+Extra copies of this Sodium Tracking Log can be printed from the Michigan Medicine Care Guides from Your Clinician site:

-Extra copies of this Sodium Tracking Log can be printed from the Michigan Medicine Care Guides from Your Clinician site: https://careguides.med.umich.edu/
+http://careguides.med.umich.edu/